-Currents are the movement of water in one direction that may change direction as tides or wave actions change.
-Divers need to be aware of the effects of currents and understand the limitations of moving in a current.
+Currents describe the movement of water in one direction or another.
+Be aware that currents can be variable and may change direction as tides or wave actions change.
+For reasons of safety and comfort, divers need to be aware of the effects of currents and understand the limitations of moving in a current.

-Waves generally approach the shore at slight angles and rush up the beach at an angle and down the beach with the slope, resulting in the net water movement being along the shoreline.
-If you didn’t account for this, you will be pushed away from your intended exit point.
-So, begin your shore-entry dive up-current from your exit point, or dive into the current and drift back to the exit on your return.
+Waves generally approach the shore at an angle and rush up the beach at an angle and back following the slope.
+This action results in water movement along the shoreline.
+If you did not account for this water movement, you will be pushed away from your intended exit point.
+So, begin your shore-entry dive upcurrent from your exit point, or dive into the current and drift back to the exit on your return.
 A dive that carries you along the reef or shore is called a drift dive.
-You should consider additional training for drift diving, especially in fast currents.

 You can use currents for drift diving.
 This type of diving requires more training and practice.
 You need to follow safety rules and keep a good eye on your buddy.
 It is much easier to get disoriented while drift diving.